 There is plenty of parking in the Lake Rebecca Park Reserve.
 When you enter the park, follow all signs to parking lots or overflow parking.
 There will also be event signs and volunteers to help you find a place to park your vehicle.
 There is no fee to enter the park.

-To reserve your room – please call the hotel direct at 763-473-3008 or reserve a room here using the promo code LIB610.
-Liberty Triathlon participants using the promo code can get a rate of $98 or $108.
+To reserve your room – please call the hotel direct at 763-473-3008 or reserve a room here using the promo code LIB18.
+Liberty Triathlon participants using the promo code can get a rate of $98 (2 queen beds) or $108 (king suite).

 2017 Race Photos: